AlejandroVela-dev/robot-city/README.md

 ## Credits

-This project is an assignment from [TheOdinProject](https://www.theodinproject.com).
+- This project is an assignment from [TheOdinProject](https://www.theodinproject.com).
-Illustrations were created by illustrator and concept artist [Egor Klyuchnyk](https://chekavo.artstation.com/)
+- Robot City was designed by illustrator and concept artist [Egor Klyuchnyk](https://chekavo.artstation.com/)

 ## Contact